openlattice/openlattice-help-site-old/_guides/integrations.md

 $ .\gradlew.bat run
 ```

-Congratulations!
-Once you've completed the integration, you'll be able to view and search your dataset through the Loom platform.
+Once the integration completes, you will be able to begin managing your dataset

-{%
-  include image.html
-  caption="Example: Search your dataset" path="/guides/integrations/search.gif"
-%}
+on Loom.

 {%
   include related.html